rest-for-physics/rest-for-physics.github.io/getting-started/filtering-events.md

 This approach is well suited for analysis plots.
 If the corresponding REST event object is needed for drawing or printing, use the selected entry numbers with `TRestRun` as shown above.

-## Filtering During REST Processing
+## Filtering during REST processing

 When the goal is to keep or reject events during a REST processing chain, use [`TRestEventSelectionProcess`](https://rest-for-physics.github.io/framework/classTRestEventSelectionProcess.html) ([Sultan mirror](https://sultan.unizar.es/rest/classTRestEventSelectionProcess.html)) in the RML configuration.